 If necessary, or if your credit card debt is astronomical, then you might need to speak with a credit counselor to discover what options are available to you.
 These options might include negotiating with your credit card companies to lower their fees and lower your interest rates in order to help you to conquer your debt.

-If your case is severe, then they might also recommend bankruptcy, which roughly 10% of credit counseling clients need to consider.
+If your case is severe, then they might also recommend bankruptcy.

 2. You Might Want to Go Back to School